Four-Year Residential Experience

 Can students appeal to live off campus?

 Juniors and seniors who wish to live off-campus can apply for a residency exception.
-Applications will be reviewed by a housing committee which will include student members.
-The college will determine how many residency exemptions will be approved each year.

 Did CSB take into consideration the effects on the St. Joseph housing market and community?